WhiteisD/expanding-text-projects/README.md

 ## I used ET for the SE architecture plan, should I place a copy of that here?

-## This repo should be set up with Pages, so I can test them as web pages.
+## This repo is set up as Public using github Pages, so I can test them as web pages.
 ## They are not neccessarily from git repos on my local machine.

 # No private files should be placed here, since: